BlueQuartzSoftware/MetaForge/README.md

 How to run
 1. Cd into the easybake directory in the terminal.
-2. Run make to convert ethe current ui file into py.
+2. Run make to convert the current ui file into py.
+(If uic does not exist, run where pyside2-uic in the terminal and change the location inside of the makefile).
 3. The code can either be ran using python3 main.py or from Qt Creator after opening the project inside the directory.

 Features